Enda Stevens

-Enda John Stevens (born 9 July 1990) is an Irish professional footballer who plays as a left back.
+Enda John Stevens (born 9 July 1990) is an Irish professional footballer who plays as a left-back for League of Ireland Premier Division club Shamrock Rovers.

 Stevens started his career in the League of Ireland with UCD, before gaining experience of European football with St Patrick's Athletic and Shamrock Rovers.
 Following Rovers' exit from the 2011–12 UEFA Europa League, Stevens joined Aston Villa in the Premier League.
 After a sequence of loan spells with, Notts County, Doncaster Rovers (two spells) and Northampton Town he signed for Portsmouth in 2015.
 He joined Sheffield United in May 2017 where he spent six-years earning promotion to the Premier League twice.
 He signed for Stoke City in the summer of 2023.
+He returned to Shamrock Rovers ahead of their 2026 season.

 Early life

 Stevens was born in Dublin and attended Templeogue College.
 He played Gaelic football for St James Gaels and Templeogue Synge Street before playing association football professionally.

 Club career

 Early career

 Following a spell in the Cherry Orchard youth team Stevens signed professionally with UCD but was released at the end of the 2008 season after making two appearances.
 He had unsuccessful trials in England with Hull City, Nottingham Forest, Stockport County and Yeovil Town.
 He was one of Jeff Kenna's first signings for St Patrick's Athletic.
 He made his debut in a 1–0 win over Cork City at Turners Cross in March 2009.
 Stevens made a breakthrough into the first team where he made himself the first choice left back with performances in the league, FAI Cup, and Europa League qualifiers.
 He made six appearances in the 2009–10 UEFA Europa League as Pats advanced past Valletta and Krylia Sovetov before losing to Steaua București.